Atmospheric railway: Aeromovel

-High Speed Concept
+High speed concept

-Flight Rail Corp. in the USA has developed the concept of a high-speed atmospheric train that uses vacuum and air pressure to move passenger modules along an elevated guideway.
+Flight Rail Corporation. in the United States has developed the concept of a high-speed atmospheric train that uses vacuum and air pressure to move passenger modules along an elevated guideway.
 Stationary power systems create vacuum (ahead of the piston) and pressure (behind the piston) inside a continuous pneumatic tube located centrally below rails within a truss assembly.
 The free piston is magnetically coupled to the passenger modules above; this arrangement allows the power tube to be closed, avoiding leakage.
 The transportation unit operates above the power tube on a pair of parallel steel rails.

 The company currently has a 1/6 scale pilot model operating on an outdoor test guideway.
 The guideway is 2095 ft long and incorporates 2%, 6% and 10% grades.
 The pilot model operates at speeds up to 25 mph.
-The Corporation claims that a full-scale implementation would be capable of speeds in excess of 200 mph.
+The corporation says a full-scale implementation would be capable of speeds in excess of 200 mph.